emse-sas/sca_framework/docs/sources/tuto/acquisition.rst

 Conclusion
 ***************************************************************

-In this tutorial you have performed a side-channel acquisition of a crypto-algorithm, iterated it in order to latter attack the core and cropped the data to diminish acquisition time which can be very long especially with software algorithm acquisition.

-If you want to know more about the features of the demo you can displayed the help by typing ``help``.
+In this tutorial you learn how to launch power leakage acquisition, at an arbitrary instant and during crypto-computing.
+You learn how to iterate this acquisition and how to crop the power leakage.

+Keep in mind that the demo application provide is powerful tool to capture leakage and transmit it via UART using our protocol.
+It allows to capture enough traces, that can be crop to diminish acquisition time, in order to perform a successful attack.

+You can customize the demo-application to minimize memory usage or change functionally to better meet your needs.
+For example you can change the analyzed crypto-algorithm or the random generation of encryption data.